pastoriomarco/sdg_training_custom/README.md

 sdg_training_custom
 ====================

 Lightweight pipeline to generate synthetic data in NVIDIA Isaac Sim for any custom object USD, and train a YOLOv8 detector on the output.
-This repo generalizes an internal td06 workflow to configurable "custom" objects.
+This repo generalizes an internal workflow to configurable "custom" objects.
+This pipeline is mainly thought for bin picking applications, thus having various robots as distractors.
+Customize it to your needs for other applications.

 What It Does
 ------------
 - Spawns one or more custom USD assets, randomizes pose, lighting, and environment textures, and optionally adds distractors.
 - Writes COCO-format annotations (2D bboxes, semantic and instance masks optional).
-- Optionally organizes images/labels for YOLO and starts a YOLOv8 training run.
+- Organizes images/labels for YOLO and starts a YOLOv8 training run.

 Layout
 ------
 - `custom_sdg/standalone_custom_sdg.py` — Isaac Sim dataset generator (Replicator-based, configurable).
+- `custom_sdg/custom_datagen_convert_yolov8.sh` — Runs 3 generation passes for train/val/test splits with selectable distractors and converts COCO → YOLO.
 - `custom_sdg/custom_datagen.sh` — Runs 3 generation passes (warehouse, additional, none).
 Assumes script is available inside the Isaac Sim install; see below.
-- `custom_sdg/custom_datagen_convert_yolov8.sh` — Runs 3 generation passes for train/val/test splits with selectable distractors and converts COCO → YOLO.
 - `custom_sdg/custom_train_yolov8.sh` — Trains YOLOv8 on the generated dataset.
 - `custom_sdg/coco2yolo.py` — COCO → YOLO labels converter.
-- `custom_sdg/my_dataset.yaml` — YOLO dataset config (class name `custom`).
+- `custom_sdg/my_dataset.yaml` — YOLO dataset config (default class name `custom`).

 Requirements
 ------------
 - Isaac Sim 5.0 (with Replicator) and access to the Isaac assets server (Nucleus) for environments.
+I prefer building Isaac SIM 5.0 from source with the instructions provided in the [IsaacSim official GitHub repo](https://github.com/isaac-sim/IsaacSim).
-- For `custom_datagen_convert_yolov8.sh` and training: a Python environment with the packages from `src/sdg_training_custom/custom_sdg/yolov8_setup.md`.
+- For `custom_datagen_convert_yolov8.sh` and training: follow [yolov8_setup.md](https://github.com/pastoriomarco/sdg_training_custom/blob/main/custom_sdg/yolov8_setup.md) to set up `yolov8` Python environment with Conda.
-  - Scripts validate required packages at runtime (env name is not enforced).
-If something is missing, they point you to the setup guide.
-  - Recommended: use a Conda env (e.g., `yolov8`) and follow the setup guide: `src/sdg_training_custom/custom_sdg/yolov8_setup.md` (this repo).

 Custom Objects
 --------------